jorgeventura/riscv64/VisionFive2/uboot-disksetup.md

 * Using `extlinux.conf` on ext4 is fine; no separate FAT/ESP is required unless you choose an EFI flow.

 # Where this file should be installed ?
-I do we need the other two partitions ?
+Do we need the other two partitions ?
 Short version:

 * **Where to put `extlinux.conf`:** on the **bootable Linux filesystem partition** of the SD card (the one that also holds your kernel).
 U-Boot will look in either: